propublica/sunlight-congress/docs/index.md

 Though all the examples here are in JSON, you can get the same results in XML by using ".xml" instead of ".json" in the URL.

-**IMPORTANT:** XML responses transform underscores in field names to dashes, by XML convention.
-However, if you use a field name in the URL, for partial responses or for filtering, **you must use underscores**, even if you are requesting an XML response.

 Additionally, the "explain" feature can be used with XML, but the dollar signs in keys will make it technically invalid XML.

 ### "Or" queries